7shi/dante-la-el/Inferno/MT/compare-en.md

 then shall be a soul more worthy than I for that.
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">122</td><td>
-a soul will be more worthy of this than me:
+a soul will be more worthy of this than me;
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">122</td><td>
 there will be a soul more worthy than I:
 </td></tr>
 <tr><td>Bard-1</td><td align="right">122</td><td>
-the soul will be to that more worthy than me
+a soul will be more worthy of that than I:
 </td></tr>
 <tr><td>Bard-2</td><td align="right">122</td><td>
-A soul will be to this more worthy;
+a soul will be more worthy of this:
 </td></tr>
 <tr><td>DeepL</td><td align="right">122</td><td>
 Soul shall be to that more worthy than I: